 - Trade Secret (MAYBE): When an allegedly misappropriated trade secret involves computer software, an expert can follow abstraction-filtration-comparison methodology similarly to the way he/she would in a copyright matter.
 The abstraction step remains the same, but filtration removes elements not protectable as trade secrets, such as open source code.
 After filtration, an expert can then compare the parts of the program remaining against the allegedly misappropriated trade secrets/

 - Patent (NO): The AFC test is not applicable to patent litigation.
 Patent protections deal closely with explicit functionality, not with expression.
 The process of abstraction is not appropriate when reviewing patents, as any level of abstraction removes the specificity required for patent claim and/or specification comparison and analysis.

 The AFC test, as variously promulgated by several District Courts, is an accepted method for determining whether indirect or non-literal copying has occurred in intellectual property matters involving copyrights and trade secrets, but it is not used for matters concerned with patents.
-Check back next month for the next installment in our “Applying the AFC Test” series: “Why use the AFC test?”
+Read the next installment in our “Applying the AFC Test” series: “What the AFC Test Reveals.”